hellojags/SkyProfile/README.md

-# SkyProfile
-UX to update MySKy User Profile.
+UI to update SKynet(MySky) User Profile.
 It uses user profile-library and dac